-The Ontario Residential Tree Benefits Estimator (ORTBE) was developed by LEAF in partnership with Dr. Andrew Millward of Ryerson University’s Urban Forest Research & Ecological Disturbance (UFRED) Group.
-It was made possible with funding from the Ontario Power Authority’s Conservation Fund which funds new and innovative electricity conservation projects.
+The tables below are derived from the Ontario Residential Tree Benefits Estimator (ORTBE) which was developed by LEAF in partnership with Dr. Andrew Millward of Ryerson University’s Urban Forest Research & Ecological Disturbance (UFRED) Group.

 Tree replacement values are based on recommendations provided by the Council of Tree and Landscape Appraisers.